This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- Spices: Ground cinnamon and nutmeg add a delightful spice profile to your filling.
+- Spices: Ground cinnamon and a touch of nutmeg add warmth to the filling and topping.

 Recipe Variations